ArseneSapi/Brazilian_Ecommerce/README.md

 ## Data source and contents
 Data was a set of seven tables as follow :
-- customers
+- customers (characteritics of customers who bought from company)
-- order_items
+- order_items (items per order made by customers and their price)
-- order_payments
+- order_payments (payments made by customers)
-- orders reviews
+- orders reviews (reviews left by customers)
-- orders
+- orders (orders made by customers)
-- product_category_name_translation
+- product_category_name_translation(from Spanish to English)
-- products
+- products (characteritics of products available on internet site)
-- sellers
+- sellers (characteritics of sellers who sold their products through internet site)
-- geolocation
+- geolocation (customers geolocation)

-The data sets are from Kaggle.
+Data are provides by Kaggle.
 They can be downloaded through the following link: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?resource=download